6012

 Why You Need to Monitor Your UPS Battery Backups

 A UPS Battery Backup is an uninterruptible power supply that provides a seamless backup power in the event that primary power, normally AC, is lost at your site.
 It is considered "uninterruptible" in that it comes online quickly enough to prevent interruption of activities at your site when primary power fails.
+By maintaining this unbroken power supply, UPS battery backups prove themselves tp be critical for uninterrupted network functionality.
 Users relying on equipment at the site should be unable to detect any difference in network activities when a UPS switches on.

 In keeping the power on at your sites, battery backups prevent: